Downtown Phoenix: Government and infrastructure

 Downtown Phoenix is the home of City Hall, Justice Courts, Phoenix Municipal Court, Superior Court of Arizona and Bankruptcy Court.
 United States Postal Service operates the Downtown Phoenix Post Office at 522 North Central Avenue.

-Downtown Phoenix has the Valley Metro Light Rail which consists of 37 stations throughout 3 different cities in the Phoenix Metropolitan Area.
+Downtown Phoenix has the Valley Metro Rail which consists of 41 stations throughout 3 different cities in the Phoenix Metropolitan Area.
 Some of the major stations, like Van Buren/1st Avenue and Van Buren/Central Avenue stations, are located in Downtown Phoenix.

 Downtown Phoenix in film and television

 Mel's Diner, on the outskirts of downtown has been an old Phoenix landmark for decades.
 It is famous for being the setting for the TV sitcom Alice.

 Many movies have been filmed in Phoenix using downtown locations.